DiscipleTools/disciple-tools-multisite/README.md

 - Adds Mapbox Key manager
 - Adds Network Dashboard authorization manager
 - Adds Movement Maps authorization manager
+- Helps keep theme and plugins up to date

 #### Will Not Do